Paul Reinhart

-Paul Gerard Reinhart (born January 8, 1960) is a Canadian former professional ice hockey defenceman who played for the Atlanta Flames, Calgary Flames and Vancouver Canucks in the National Hockey League (NHL).
-He featured in the 1986 Stanley Cup Finals with the Flames.
+Paul Gerard Reinhart (born January 8, 1960) is a Canadian former professional ice hockey player who was a defenceman for the Atlanta Flames, Calgary Flames and Vancouver Canucks in the National Hockey League (NHL).
+He featured in the 1986 Stanley Cup Final with the Flames.

-Reinhart was a first round selection by Atlanta, 12th overall, at the 1979 NHL Entry Draft, and immediately broke into the NHL, becoming one of the most underrated defenseman of the 1980s.
+Reinhart was a first round selection by Atlanta, 12th overall, at the 1979 NHL entry draft, and immediately broke into the NHL, becoming one of the most underrated defenseman of the 1980s.
 He relocated with the franchise to Calgary in 1980, playing a total of nine seasons with the Flames franchise until he was traded to Vancouver in 1988.
 He was a two-time all-star and played with Team Canada on three occasions, winning bronze medals at the World Championships in 1982 and 1983.
 Chronic back problems plagued him throughout his career and forced his retirement in 1990.

 Settling in Vancouver following his playing career, Reinhart became a stock market financier and investor.
 He was briefly involved with the Vancouver Ravens of the National Lacrosse League in the early 2000s.